Introduction

 Hand Strength

-Straight Flush: In Omaha or Seven-Card Stud, the possibility of a straight flush increases due to the larger number of cards in play.
-However, it remains a highly valued hand across all poker variants.
+Straight Flush: In Omaha or Seven-Card Stud, the possibility of a straight Flush increases due to the more significant number of cards in play.
+However, it remains a highly valued hand across all Poker variants.

-Four of a Kind: Similarly, the likelihood of quads increases in games like Omaha and Seven-Card Stud compared to Texas Hold'em.
-Its strength is consistently recognized across different variants, but the possibility of achieving it changes with more cards in play.
+Four of a Kind: Similarly, the likelihood of Quads increases in games like Omaha and Seven-Card Stud compared to Texas Hold'em.
+Its strength is consistently recognised across different variants, but the possibility of achieving it changes with more cards in play.

 Bluffing and Table Image